Loading NuWatt Energy...

 | 12 kW | $35,400–$39,600 |

-Prices as of February 2026.
+Prices as of March 2026.
 Includes seacoast premium for marine-grade components.
 No federal 25D ITC ($0).
 No NH state rebate (SB 303).
 No state sales tax (NH advantage).
+Portsmouth is Unitil territory.

 Portsmouth's coastal location creates unique requirements that inland cities do not face.
-These add cost but protect your investment.
+These add cost but protect your investment for the full 25-year panel life.

 Portsmouth sits directly on the Atlantic coast where salt spray accelerates corrosion on standard mounting hardware and electrical connections.
 Specify marine-grade racking with 316 stainless steel hardware, double-anodized panel frames, and marine-rated MC4 connectors.
 This adds $200-$600 to system cost but prevents structural failure over the 25-year panel life.